10 Simple Mantras That Stop Negative Thinking And Stress Eating

-You know that nagging voice your heads that whispers, you need to calm down, stop negative thinking and before you know it, you’re stress eating?
+You know that nagging voice in your head that whispers you need to calm down and stop negative thinking, and before you know it, stress eating hits?

 It’s the voice that…